IPSE warns of new IR35 risk with automatic switch to payroll

 For IR35 help, you can contact Contractor Weekly to get an up to date status of ESS and automatic payroll.
 They can organise an IR35 test for you.

-If it’s an IR35 calculator you’re looking for, QDOS has a great one.
-They also have a great video entitled “What is IR35”? if you want “intermediaries legislation” explained.
+If it's an IR35 calculator you're looking for, QDOS has a great one.
+If you want "intermediaries legislation" explained, watch their great video entitled "What is IR35"?

-If you think that a switch to payroll will affect your mortgage affordability, talk to us.
+If you think that a switch to on-payroll will affect your mortgage affordability, talk to us.

 We can help you visualise what you can afford for a mortgage as an employee on PAYE.
-If your public sector client has switched you over, you need to know as much as a lender does.
+If your public sector client has switched you over, ask them for the details.
+You need to know about your payment structure at least as much as a lender does.

-A new contract will also show a possible short time working for your current client.
+A new contract may also show a short time working for your current client.
 Or if you get a new rate but for the same contract, you may have little contract in hand cover.

-Either way, High Street lenders will struggle to offer you a mortgage as you’ll be too high a risk.
+Either way, High Street lenders will struggle to offer you a competitive mortgage.
+Given the changes, in their eyes you'll seem too high a risk at face value.

 The first thing you must do is confirm how your public sector client foresees paying you.
 We can then advise on the likelihood of you getting a mortgage as a new contractor/homebuyer.

-If your concern is over your current mortgage, call us straight away.
+If your concern is over your current mortgage, call us at once.
 There are ways we can help.

-We can look at how remortgaging onto a lower rate or type of mortgage can help.
-And, thinking out loud, an offset mortgage is a great option if you’ve set aside decent savings.
+We can see if remortgaging onto a lower rate or type of mortgage is an option.
+Thinking out loud, an offset mortgage might be a great option if you've set aside decent savings.

-Whatever your public sector client or HMRC decides, don’t panic.
-ESS, IR35 and PAYE payroll needn’t be the end of your homeownership dreams.
-There’s both insurance and a contractor mortgage out there for you, PAYE employee or not.
+Whatever your public sector client or HMRC decides, don't panic.
+ESS, IR35 and PAYE payroll needn't be the end of your homeownership dreams.
+There’s both insurance and a contractor mortgage out there for you, on-payroll or not.